 There is a glimmer of hope though.
 The 2013 documentary A Bite of China featured Kwan Kee, a tiny Hong Kongese restaurant which led to a renewed interest in the art.
 The proprietor, Mr. Lee, determined to keep the tradition going is teaching his sons to carry on the craft of bamboo noodle making.

-Want to try a bowl of bamboo noodles?
+Want to try a bowl of bamboo noodles in Hong Kong ?
 Make a beeline to one of these restaurants.

-While Kwan Kee Bamboo Noodles doesn’t have the same history – it was opened in 2010 – they have faithfully preserved the traditional technique to such an extent that they’ve received a Bib Gourmet nod from Michelin for 5 consecutive years.
 Highlights include the fresh shrimp wantons with noodles and the tossed noodles with oyster sauce and shrimp roe.
 Accompany with cuttlefish balls and slices of marinated beef slices.
 Feeling hungry?
-Complete with their signature pig trotters in
+Complete with their signature pig trotters.